Dedicated to the support of local organizations since 1941

 The Hormel Foundation

 “It is a great honor for the board of The Hormel Foundation to be able to distribute these funds to nonprofit organizations that benefit so many members of our community,” said Jeffrey M. Ettinger, chair of The Hormel Foundation.
-“We can all be thankful to Hormel Foods’ employees for their dedicated effort, hard work and success in generating these funds.
-We continue to benefit from the foresight of the founders of The Hormel Foundation who created a plan 81 years ago to ensure that our community would benefit throughout generations."
+“The Hormel Foundation board is honored to award these grants that help, empower and strengthen people through the many organizations which serve our community,” said Bonnie Besse Rietz, Acting Chair of The Hormel Foundation.

 To qualify for a Foundation grant your organization: